tristann21/tristann21.github.io/_pages/Guides/linux 4 dummies.md

 Look up your laptop/computer/motherboard manufacturer on how to disable Secure Boot.

-# Cool Software You Should Know
+# Cool software you should know
 ***

 I want to quickly go over some cool pieces of software I feel like you'd find useful!